CaiB/CH32V003-Architecture-Exploration/README.md

 ### CompressedOpcodes
 Brute forces all 16b instruction codes to see what explodes and what doesn't.
 Recommended Capture: 20us, trig rising CH1
+In `.\Data\CompressedOpcodes_ALL\XX\YY\` (where XX is hex upper byte, YY is hex lower byte), 2 files are saved:
+- `RawCapture.csv`: The capture as it came out of the logic analyzer
+- `ProcessedCapture.csv`: A preprocessed version of the logic analyzer data, where data is merged such that CH1 bit state transitions are listed by cycle counts and bit state to simplify further processing.
+At `.\Data\CompressedOpcodes.csv` a line-per-instruction summary is created, along with a header that shows the start time of that script run.
+Gets appended to by every run of the script to allow easy resuming after failure or pause.
+See CompressedOpcodesReprocess below.

+### CompressedOpcodesReprocess
+Reprocesses all of the logic analyzer captures into the one-line summary like in `.\Data\CompressedOpcodes.csv`.
+Because that one is made as the script runs, it contains multiple headers with the run times and potentially duplicate entries if any instructions were run more than once.
+The Reprocess script just re-reads the latest set of instruction captures and creates a clean full CSV.

 ## Analysis Tools
 ### RVInstructionListing